-- Under the direction of the Executive Office, the CPUC undertakes an action planning process that: - Assesses current levels of performance vis-à-vis the expectations outlined in the Strategic Directives. - Identifies strategies for meeting, or making progress toward meeting, those expectations (i.e., what efforts can we undertake in the next 12-24 months to meet, or show tangible progress in meeting, these expectations?). - Assigns ownership to each strategy (i.e., which divisions are involved in implementing this strategy and which division will serve as lead?). - Establishes strategy milestones that strategy owners will use to report progress to the Executive Director (i.e., how can we assure accountability in implementing these strategies?).
+- Under the direction of the Executive Office, the CPUC undertakes an action planning process that: - Assesses current levels of performance vis-à-vis the expectations outlined in the Strategic Directives (i.e., what are we doing today to meet these expectations?
+Is this sufficient?). - Identifies strategies for meeting, or making progress toward meeting, those expectations (i.e., what efforts can we undertake in the next 12-24 months to meet, or show tangible progress in meeting, these expectations?).